dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1601.md

 Leaving  Options  Open

 A good architecture balances all of these concerns with a component structure that mutually satisfies them all.
 Sounds easy, right?
-Well, it’s easy for me to write that.
+Well, it's easy for me to write that.

 The reality is that achieving this balance is pretty hard.
-The problem is that most of the time we don’t know what all the use cases are, nor do we know the operational constraints, the team structure, or the deployment requirements.
+The problem is that most of the time we don't know what all the use cases are, nor do we know the operational constraints, the team structure, or the deployment requirements.
 Worse, even if we did know them, they will inevitably change as the system moves through its life cycle.
 In short, the goals we must meet are indistinct and inconstant.
 Welcome to the real world.

 150

 Decoupling Layers

-But all is not lost: Some principles of architecture are relatively inexpensive to implement and can help balance those concerns, even when you don’t have a clear picture of the targets you have to hit.
+But all is not lost: Some principles of architecture are relatively inexpensive to implement and can help balance those concerns, even when you don't have a clear picture of the targets you have to hit.
 Those principles help us partition our systems into well-isolated components that allow us to leave as many options open as possible, for as long as possible.

 A good architecture makes the system easy to change, in all the ways that it must change, by leaving options open.

 Decoupling  L ayers

 Consider the use cases.
 The architect wants the structure of the system to support all the necessary use cases, but does not know what all those use cases are.
 However, the architect does know the basic intent of the system.
-It’s a shopping cart system, or it’s a bill of materials system, or it’s an order processing system.
+It's a shopping cart system, or it's a bill of materials system, or it's an order processing system.
 So the architect can employ the Single Responsibility Principle and the Common Closure Principle to separate those things that change for different reasons, and to collect those things that change for the same reasons—given the context of the intent of the system.

 What changes for different reasons?
 There are some obvious things.
 User interfaces change for reasons that have nothing to do with business rules.
 Use cases have elements of both.
 Clearly, then, a good architect will want to separate the UI portions of a use case from the business rule portions in such a way that they can be changed independently of each other, while keeping those use cases visible and clear.